maxtkc/mvths-wiki/docs/011aa-led-control.rst

 Exercise:
 ~~~~~~~~~

 #.
-Disconnect the wire connecting the LED from your microcontroller and connect the wire to ground.
+Starting with the circuit in your previous circuit, disconnect the wire connecting the LED from your microcontroller and connect the wire to ground.
 The LED should not light.

 #.
 Connect the wire from the LED to power.
 The LED should light.